Digital marketing: does car dealer SEO matter?

 Here are some really simple things to check on first in an audit when evaluating digital marketing companies.
 If you’re engaging someone with your digital marketing, be familiar with this checklist:

-- Does your car dealer website have an account set up in the new version of Google Search Console?
+- Does your car dealer website have an account set up in Google Search Console?

 - Does the website URL match the property set up in Google Search Console (see the screen shot)?
 If your website begins with “www” it must be in Google Search Console the same way.
 If your site is “https://” (it should be!) it must match the URL in Google Search Console.